Rate-limiter usage

 });

-const memoryRateLimiterProvider = new RateLimiterProvider({
+const memoryRateLimiterFactory = new RateLimiterFactory({

 adapter: new DatabaseRateLimiterAdapter({